ipython-contrib/jupyter_contrib_nbextensions/README.md

 # Jupyter notebook boilerplate

-Adds a menu item to Jupyter notebooks (previously IPython notebooks) to insert boilerplate, snippets, and examples of code.
+Adds a customizable menu item to Jupyter notebooks (previously IPython notebooks) to insert boilerplate, snippets, and examples of code.

 ![Opened boilerplate menu](screenshot1.png)

 This notebook extension adds a menu item (or multiple menu items) after the `Help` menu in Jupyter notebooks.
-This new menu contains little snippets of code that we all forget from time to time but don't want to google, or are just too lazy to type.
-It can also be helpful for people just starting out with a programming language, who need some ideas for what to do next -- like defining a function or a class.
+This new menu contains little snippets of code that we all forget from time to time but don't want to google, or are just too lazy to type, or simply didn't know about.
+It can also be helpful for people just starting out with a programming language, who need some ideas for what to do next -- like importing a module, defining variables, or calling functions.

 The new menu comes with a default value relevant for python programming, though this is fully user-configurable, as detailed below.
-The default menu is called "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as python itself, and some notebook markdown.
+The default menu is named "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as python itself, and some notebook markdown.
 (Note that some of the menus are so large that it is necessary to move the first-level menus to the left so that lower-level menus will fit on the screen.
-This behavior is also user-configurable, as shown [below](#change-direction-of-sub-menus).)
+This behavior is also user-configurable, as discussed in detail [below](#change-direction-of-sub-menus).)

 So, for example, if you are editing a code cell and want to import matplotlib for use in the notebook, you can just click the "Boilerplate" menu, then mouse over "Matplotlib".
-This will open up a new sub-menu, with an item "Set up for notebook".
+This will open up a new sub-menu, with an item "Setup for notebook".
 Clicking on that item will insert the code snippet at the point where your cursor was just before you clicked on the menu.
 In particular, for this `matplotlib` example, the following code gets inserted: